The Best RC Cars in 2026, Ranked by People Who Actually Send It

 The Kraton at 9.7 is the truck Arrma built to prove that durability doesn't have to cost a fortune.
 The V5 revision refined an already tough platform — the diffs are stronger, the chassis is stiffer, and the stock tires finally hook up on grass and dirt the way they should.
 Multiple community voters described it as "the truck that won't break," which in the RC hobby is about the highest compliment you can pay.

-If the X-Maxx is the monster truck for people who want spectacle, the Kraton is the monster truck for people who want to bash every weekend without spending half their time replacing parts.
+If the X-Maxx is the monster truck for people who want spectacle, the Arrma Kraton 6S V5 BLX is the monster truck for people who want to bash every weekend without spending half their time replacing parts.

 Losi's LMT 2.0 Monster Truck at 9.5 is the most interesting entry on the list.
 While Traxxas and Arrma optimize for speed and durability, Losi went all-in on scale realism.
-The LMT looks and moves like a real monster truck — the solid axle design gives it that authentic rocking motion over obstacles.
-It's slower than the Kraton and less dramatic than the X-Maxx, but it scratches an itch that pure bashers don't.
+The LMT looks and moves like a real monster truck — the solid-axle design gives it that authentic rocking motion over obstacles, and the Freestyle Mode is the rare feature actually built for wheelies and stunts.
+Full-size Monster Jam licensing brings authentic scale detail you do not get from the rest of the field.

 The community voters who chose the LMT tend to be enthusiasts who appreciate the craft of RC as much as the speed.